awsdocs/aws-doc-sdk-examples/applications/photo-asset-manager/README_TEMPLATE.md

 ### Run the application

-When you run the AWS CDK script, you can run the client application by using the Amazon Cloudfront distribution URL as specified in the supplied AWS CDK instructions.
+When you run the AWS CDK script, you can run the client application by using the Amazon CloudFront distribution URL as specified in the supplied AWS CDK instructions.

 ### Next steps